sknudsen/vis2021cph/index.md

   - image_path: assets/images/keynote/joost-grootens.jpg
     alt: "Photo of keynote speaker Joost Grootens"
     title: "Keynote by Joost Grootens"
-    excerpt: "Joost Grootens is an award-winning graphic designer, educator and researcher.
-Grootens work primarily with data represenation in book form.
-In his work, he explores typologies such as catalogues, indexes, and atlasses..."
+    excerpt: "Joost Grootens is an award-winning graphic designer, educator, and researcher.
+Grootens work primarily with data representation in book form.
+In his work, he explores typologies such as catalogues, indexes, and atlases..."
     url: "/keynote"
     btn_label: "Read More"
     btn_class: "btn--primary"